 By far the best thing to ever happen to me was my marriage.
 In my wonderful wife, I had the mother of my children, wife, and my very best friend.
 Together we could, and have, get through anything.

 One of the most meaningful events in our early marriage was living in Germany.
 Neither of us had any of our usual friends, so we had to make new friends.
 But more than that we had to figure out problems on our own.
-Things we would have normally gone to our parents for advice, we had to figure out by ourselves.
+This was long before the internet, texting etc. Phone calls and snail mail were the only options and calls were very expensive.
+So things we would have normally gone to our parents for advice, we had to figure out by ourselves.

 The first such big issue was childbirth.
 When my wife got pregnant, we started reading up on all of the issues and options.
 For a number of reasons that are beyond this story, we decided to have a home birth.
 Of course, this meant we had to learn even more.
-But I think the biggest thing here was that we were willing to examine the evidence and make a decision, even when it was very much against common wisdom.
+But I think the biggest thing here was that we were willing to examine the evidence and make a decision, even when it was very much against how we were raised, or what most did.
 That was a big step for two introverts making it on their own.

 We would commonly find a church that seemed to fit, but it would never last.
 We would settle in and sooner or later something would happen.
 The church would change its direction or we would learn something new that led us to desire a different experience.

 This free-thinking culminated in our decision to convert to Orthodox Judaism, another story unto itself.
 This took several years and lots of learning.
 It was especially complicated because by this time we had a large family and all of the kids had to convert too.